Logo

 When will rates go down?

 There are already signs that interest rates have peaked.
-Swap rates, a major indicator of which way interest rates are going, have started to come down recently.
-The average 2 year fixed rate is now 6.70%, down from 6.85% at the start of August, while the average 5 year fixed rate is down from 6.37% to 6.19%.
-In fact, we’ve seen rate reductions from across our own panel of over 100 mortgage lenders, including one household name dropping its rates by as much as 0.55%!
+The average 2 year fixed rate is now 5.95%, down from 6.85% at the start of August, while the average 5 year fixed rate is down from 5.57% to 5.66%.
+However, it's likely interest rates will remain high for a while, as the Bank of England is unlikely to lower its base rate until inflation reduces significantly.

 How long will interest rates stay high?

-However, it’s important to keep in mind that the ultra low rates seen over the last few years are unusual.
+However, it’s important to keep in mind that the ultra-low rates seen over the last few years are unusual.
 When you look at the last 30 years, interest rates between 4-5% are the norm, while periods of sub-4% are rare.
 Although interest rates are currently above 5%, once we reach levels of below 5% again then interest rates can be considered back to a “normal” level.

 If you are holding onto hope that rates will go back to the 1-3% deals seen during the pandemic before buying a home, you might be waiting a long time.
 Instead, consider ways to make your mortgage repayments more affordable through things like a longer mortgage term, bigger deposit, or boosting your mortgage affordability to get access to lower rates.